||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture

 1960 - The Rosalie and Pete Williams House, now located at 225 South Tarboro Street, Raleigh.
 Architect unknown.
 Built by the Williams.
 Sold in 1985 to Roger C. Sessoms, who moved it from 1821 Rock Quarry Road (bottom photo).
 This house was built on a concrete slab and the slab was unbroken in the move.
 Sold in 1994 to Willie Smiley Jr. Sold in 1998 back to Roger C. Sessoms.
 Sold in 1998 to Quinn C. Harris.
 Sold in 1999 to Carl Tony Crews and Hilda Faye Crews.
 Sold in 2002 to Bank One.
 Sold in 2003 back to Carl Tony Crews and Hilda Faye Crews.
 Sold in 2004 to Francis and Olamiju Aremo.
 Sold in 2009 to Lasalle Bank.
 Sold in 2009 to Barton Investment Group LLC.
 Was vacant for about a year.
 Sold in 2010 to Russell (Ray) and Jeanie Grunch.
 Sold in 2015 to Marie J. Schacht.

 1960 - The Joseph H. (Joe) and Elizabeth A. (Betsy) Cox House, 1132 Trailwood Drive, Raleigh.
 Commissioned 1956.
 Cox taught at the NCSU School of Design and was a prominent artist known for his paintings and scultures, especially the Color Wall, a kinetic light sculpture at NCSU.
-James Ellis Adams designed the house in the late 1950's.
+James Ellis Adams designed the house.
 Sold in 1986 to Herbert H. Byrd who used it as a rental.
 Byrd did modifications, including adding hip roofs on top of the flat roof.
 Architect Mike Cindric rented it for a while.
-Sold in 1993 to John and Victoria Fels who still owned it as of 2015.
+Sold in 1993 to John and Victoria Fels.
+Deeded to Victoria Fels.
+For sale in 2017.

 1960 - The Robert and Miriam Prichard House, 625 South Lakeside Drive, Raleigh.
 According to Miriam Prichard, it was designed and built by Robert Prichard and his brother Bill and Mideastern Construction Company to replicate a "California Ranch" style.
 Sold in 1998 to Robert L. Levy.
 Sold in 2011 to Kristopher Lucas Bass.